iutools/iutools/doc/test-plan.md

 Concurency testing and Interruption
 - When you hit _Spell Check_
-  - Check that the Progress Wheel is displayed until the very last word has been displayed.
+  - Check that the Progress Wheel is displayed and that the _Spell Check__ is deactivated until the very last word has been displayed.
   - While the checker is still working on some of the words, try click on a misspelled word and doing each of the followgin:
     - Click on a mis-spelled word and CHOOSE an alternate spelling